An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

-In a large part of the literature the so-called Hadamard property is considered to be the main criterion for a physically satisfactory state \cite{radzikowski,fewster-verch:necessary,wald:backreaction}.
-Note that if one assumes enough smoothness, then $\big(G_\pm^{(+)}(x,y),G_\pm^{(-)}(x,y)\big)$ satisfy the Hadamard property.
-This is a non-trivial fact proven by Gérard--Wrochna \cite{gerard-wrochna:inout}.

-It is less obvious that the Feynman and anti-Feynman propagators also possess natural generalizations to the asymptotically stationary case.
-Their construction is probably the main result of our paper.
-We call them the {\em in-out Feynman/anti-Feynman propagators}, to distinguish them from some other, noncanonical proposals, such as those mentioned below in (\ref{idi5.}).
-The in-out Feynman propagator describes what in popular science books is expressed as ``particles travelling forward in time and antiparticles travelling backwards in time''.
-After quantization the Feynman and anti-Feynman propagators satisfy slight modifications of the identities~\eqref{two3} and \eqref{two4}: \bes \ees

-Note that the identities~\eqref{idi3}--\eqref{idi6} no longer hold.
-(They are still true on the level of singularities of the respective functions -- this, however, will not be discussed here.)

-Strictly speaking, (\ref{tw3}) are true if the Shale condition for the in and out states holds, so that the vectors $\Omega_-$ and $\Omega_+$ belong the same Hilbert space.
+Strictly speaking, (\ref{tw3}) are true if the \emph{Shale condition} for the in and out states holds, so that the vectors $\Omega_-$ and $\Omega_+$ belong to the same representation of CCR.
 If the Shale condition is violated, the left hand sides do not make sense.
 However, the right hand sides are well defined.

-Similarly, the scattering operator between the ``in data'' and the ``out data'' is ill defined when the Shale condition is violated.
-However, ``the renormalized scattering operator'', that is, divided by the overlap of the vacua $\cinner{\Omega_+}{\Omega_-}$, makes sense as a quadratic form.
-It has a clear physical meaning: it can be used to compute ratios of scattering cross-sections.

-The time evolution approach that we adopt has one seeming drawback in the context of curved spacetimes -- it hides the underlying general covariance of the theory, which is obvious in the formalism based on the Klein--Gordon equation.
-It forces us to choose a time function, which to a large extent is arbitrary.
-Note however that the time variable is ``asymptotically well-defined'' for $t$ going to $\pm\infty$, because of the asymptotic stationarity assumption.
-Moreover, in order to define the scattering operator (viewed as the main goal of QFT) one needs to introduce a time variable.
-Under quite general assumptions, the resulting scattering operator should not depend on the choice of the time variable.

-Selecting a time variable makes it easy to consider relatively weak regularity hypothesis.
-We do not find this very important, however maybe it is worth noticing that the results of our paper are relatively strong in this respect.
+This is an example of a renormalization in QFT: we are able to compute a quantity, which at the first sight is ill-defined.

+In a large part of the literature the so-called Hadamard property is considered to be the main criterion for a physically satisfactory state \cite{radzikowski,fewster-verch:necessary,wald:backreaction}.
+Note that if one assumes enough smoothness, then in Case 2 the two-point functions $G_\pm^{(+)}(x,y),G_\pm^{(-)}(x,y)$ automatically satisfy the Hadamard property.
+This is a non-trivial fact proven by Gérard--Wrochna \cite{gerard-wrochna:inout}, see also \cite{fulling-narcowich-wald}.